europeana/corelib/README.md

 # Europeana CoreLib

-The CoreLib repository contains the libraries that provide the underlying functionality (i.e.: search and ingestion) for both the [Portal](https://github.com/europeana/portal/) and [API](https://github.com/europeana/api2/).
+The CoreLib repository contains the libraries that provide the underlying functionality (i.e. search and ingestion) for both the [Portal](https://github.com/europeana/portal/) and [API](https://github.com/europeana/api2/).

 ## Build requirements
 ### Runtime